-The Government recognise the impact that increasing energy prices are having on households.
-That is why we are providing £15 billion in additional support to the £22 billion we announced previously.
+The Government recognise the impact that increasing energy prices are having on households, which is why we are providing £37 billion in support for consumers this year alone.
 The Government are in regular contact with business groups and suppliers to explore ways to protect businesses.